DaneVinson/scarredworld/TS4/Contracts/10 - Niloth.md

     * Akuul
     * Tall Paul Thunderhill
   * The Contractors rest without incident and Dr. Orwen attunes to the __Fallen Star__.
 * 3/11 - The Contractors break camp at noon and proceed on foot.
-Sir Jarren leads them to the ruined entrance of a pre-Scarring temple which they find guarded by two Barbed Devils and six Spined Devils.
-Sir Jarren's Wraith tells them he can go no further or he will be taken over and used as a pawn of the powers within.
-The Contractors engage and defeat the Devils with the help of a timely __Prismatic Orb__ spell cast by Akuul.
+  * Sir Jarren's Wraith leads them to the ruined entrance of a pre-Scarring temple where he tells them he can go no further or he will be taken over and used as a pawn of the powers within.
-* Temple antechamber, Warlock, devils
-* Temple great-room, Niloth, Warlock (Grym's father), 2x Erinyes, Spined, Spiked
-  * Dr. Orwen's run to destroy the Niloth, all grapples from the Niloth fail, takes a Wall of Fire then walks through it the next round to kill the Niloth, Warlock disappears
-* Sonic damage, all flee, all the weaker devils die
-* Pit Fiend in the antechamber, Grym is levitated by Akuul and is dropped but he deals the Pit Fiend grievous wounds
-* Fly back to Nexus
+  * As the Contractors move up the ramp to the temple entrance they encounter two Barbed Devils and six Spined Devils which they engage and defeat with the help of a timely __Prismatic Orb__ spell cast by Akuul.
+  * The entrance leads into a short tunnel which open to an antechamber where the Contractors are faced with six more Spined Devils.
+As they are fighting these a Warlock makes his way into the area from the main temple floor below.
+The Devils use their spines to some small effect and the Warlock attempts to cast a spell which fails to have effect as the Contractors roll over the group quickly.
+  * At the end of the antechamber a large gate opens to the main temple a great room four-hundred feet long, two-hundred feet wide and a hundred feet tall.
+The temple holds a mixture of Spined and Barbed Devils, two more Erinyes and a Tiefling Warlock (Grym's father) standing at the far end above a large basin which holds the void black form of the Niloth.
+With the enhancement of the __Fallen Start__, several magical buffs and his own innate abilities Dr. Orwen sprints the length of the room at an unnatural speed coving the distance in a matter of seconds.
+The Devils attempt to intercept him but are held in check by the __Fallen Star__'s power.
+The Niloth attempts to grab Dr. Orwen with several tentacle-like extensions but he easily evades them.
+As he nears the Niloth the Warlock encircles him with a __Wall of Fire__ but Dr. Orwen runs right through it suffering no damage.
+He moves to the Niloth and touches it with the __Fallen Star__.
+The artifact is immediately ripped from his hand and sinks into the foul entity.
+A unimaginable sounds fills the room causing all to start taking sonic damage.
+The Warlock vanishes and the Contractors and Devils forget all else and make for the exit to get away from the unbearable sounds of the dying Niloth.
+Only the Contractors and the two Erinyes make it to the safety of the antechamber alive.
+  * As the Contractors begin to engage the remaining Erinyes a loud roar alerts them to a Pit Fiend entering from behind.
+A pitched battle ensues with the Pit Fiend Flying above the group tossing __Fire Balls__ at them from one side and the Erinyes firing arrows with deadly precision from the other.
+The Pit Fiend comes closer and Akuul seizes an opportunity to use __Levitation__ on Grym lifting him into hand-to-hand combat with the Fiend.
+Grym strikes the creature three mighty blows with his glaive, each backed with __Divine Smite__s and almost kills it.
+With a final roar the Pit Fiend lays Grym low before the Contractors finish it followed shortly by the Erinyes.
+  * By the end of the battle the Niloth had been completely destroyed and the Contractors returned to examine the chamber.
+In the basis that held the Niloth they found a small amount of black sand which sparkled with the same green seen in the __Fallen Star__.
+This they collected.
+They rested in the antechamber.
+* 3/12 to 3/15 - The Contractors fly back to Nexus.
+The trip is largely uneventful.
+They arrive at Maqamir headquarters just before sunset on 3/15 and are debriefed by Master Assessor.

 ## Spoils Ledger
 * 3x __+1 Longsword__